Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Abstract

 \section{Abstract}

-Optical Feshbach resonances allow one to control cold atomic scattering, produce ultracold molecules and study atomic interactions via photoassociation spectroscopy.
-Here we give practical analytic expressions for the strength parameter, the optical length, of Feshbach resonances due to near-threshold bound states of an excited molecular state dominated by either a resonant-dipole or van der Waals interaction.
-For example, for a laser intensity $I$, binding energy $E_b$, $s$-wave scattering length $a$, and Condon point $R_C$, the optical length for a very weakly bound resonant-dipole state is $l_{\rm opt} \propto I (a-R_C)^2/\sqrt{-E_b}$.
-We also extend the utility of the optical length to associative STIRAP in 3D optical lattices by showing the free-bound Rabi frequency to be proportional to $\Omega_{\rm FB} \propto \sqrt{l_{\rm opt}} \omega_{\rm trap}^{3/4}$ for a trapping frequency $\omega_{\rm trap}$.
+Optical Feshbach resonances (OFRs) allow one to control cold atomic scattering, produce ultracold molecules and study atomic interactions via photoassociation spectroscopy.
+In the limit of ultracold s-wave collisions the strength of an optical Feshbach resonance can be expressed via an energy-independent parameter called the optical length.
+Here we give fully analytic approximate expressions for its magnitude applicable to near-threshold bound states of an excited molecular state dominated by a single resonant-dipole or van der Waals interaction.
+We express these magnitudes in terms of intuitive quantities, such as the laser intensity, excited state binding energy, the s-wave scattering length and the Condon point.
+Additionally, we extend the utility of the optical length to associative STIRAP in 3D optical lattices by showing that the free-bound Rabi frequency induced by a laser coupling a pair of atoms in an optical lattice site can be approximately related to the trap frequency and the optical length.